Is it possible to make real money as a blogger?

 That excitement usually turns to disappointment pretty quickly.
 And if the disappointment sticks around for a while you probably give up on the blog.

 If you’re launching a new blog and starting from scratch and looking to make money blogging as a beginner it’s extremely important that you have realistic expectations.
 If you know that it’s going to take a while to really make progress and that you’re going to have to put in a lot of work upfront without really seeing any results, you’ll be in a better position to avoid disappointment and you’ll be prepared to have patience.
 By keeping your focus on the long-term payoff, you can fight through the challenging first few months when it seems like no one cares about your new blog.

-During my first year or so of blogging I was really active networking with other bloggers in my niche.
+During my first year or so of blogging, I was really active networking with other bloggers in my niche.
 I commented on other blogs.
 I wrote guest posts all the time.
 I was active on social media.
 And I would even randomly reach out to bloggers just to introduce myself and make connections.
 The networking aspect helped me a ton with getting links, social media shares, comments, and to find guest post and paid freelance writing opportunities.

 I was also able to talk to other bloggers about the challenges of growing a blog.
 Some of those bloggers had a long-term focus and I could tell they were going to be successful.